mvfavila/DafaServer/README.md

 ### Elastic Beanstalk configuration before deploy

-In your Elastic Beanstalk configuration page (AWS Console) change the property "Node command" to `npm run start` and click the Apply button.
+In your Elastic Beanstalk configuration page (AWS Console) change the property "Node command" to `npm run serve` and click the Apply button.

 ### Elastic Beanstalk deploy